Archfx/duo-de/README.md

 # duo-de <sup><sup>[surface-duo desktop experience]</sup></sup>

 This is a GSI variant rom build targetted for Microsoft Surface Duo with the intention of using the Surface Duo as a desktop environment using experimental floating window features.
-This build combines gapps variant of the GSI rom from [ponces](https://github.com/ponces/treble_aosp) with the [smartdock](https://github.com/axel358/smartdock) with various tweaks to make it nice and smooth.
+This build combines gapps variant of the GSI rom from [ponces](https://github.com/ponces/treble_aosp) with the [smartdock](https://github.com/axel358/smartdock) with various tweaks to make it nice and smooth with the help of [thain](https://github.com/thai-ng) tweaks.
 All credits go to respective developers.

 <p align="center">